 From the previous study by Abu Bakar et al. (2008), the OPEFB fiber was grafted with methyl methacrylate (MMA) for the purpose of improving the compatibility of hydrophilic OPEFB with hydrophobic polymer matrix by using the optimum condition (Abu Bakar et al., 2008).
 Recently a study on ungrafted and grafted OPEFB filled PVC by Abu Bakar et al. (2010 and 2012) showed that the stiffness and impact strength of the composites decreased while the tensile strength and elongation at break increased with the incorporation of 20 phr PMMA-g-OPEFB fiber into the PVC matrix.
 The grafted OPEFB filled acrylic-impact modified composites showed better properties compared to the ungrafted composites.
-The size of the fiber used in these previous studies was less than 75 μ m.
+The size of the fiber used in these previous studies was less than 75μm.

 For the polymeric materials development, the most important things are to achieve a good combination of mechanical properties at a relatively low cost.
 With this in mind, the talc filler was used as reinforcement to enhance the stiffness of PMMA-grafted-OPEFB filled PVC composites.
-Many research works have been done on the flexural, tensile and impact properties of ungrafted and grafted OPEFB filled PVC composites.
+Many research works have been done on the flexural, tensile and impact properties of ungrafted and grafted OPEFB filled PVC composite but not much on the use of hybrid filler system in PVC composites.
 In this study, the combination of ungrafted OPEFB/talc and grafted OPEFB/talc fiber was used as hybrid fillers on PVC composites.